ether/etherpad-lite/doc/api/hooks_server-side.md

 This hook gets called when a new pad was created.

-## padLoaded
+## padLoad
 Called from: src/node/db/Pad.js

 Things in context:

 1. pad - the pad instance

 This hook gets called when an pad was loaded.
+If a new pad was created and loaded this event will be emitted too.

-## padUpdated
+## padUpdate
 Called from: src/node/db/Pad.js

 Things in context: